-- 1. It is the intent of SCDOT to award a stipend of \$65,000.00 to each responsible Proposer that submits a responsive Technical Proposal and Cost Proposal subject to the terms of the Stipend Agreement set forth in Section 13 of the RFP Instructions. - 2.
+- 1. It is the intent of SCDOT to award a stipend of \$20,000.00 to each responsible Proposer that submits a responsive Technical Proposal and Cost Proposal subject to the terms of the Stipend Agreement set forth in Section 13 of the RFP Instructions.
+Shortlisting of Proposers is evidence of Proposer's responsibility. - 2.
 If Proposer elects to receive a stipend, the Stipend Acknowledgement form and Stipend Agreement shall be signed by Proposer and submitted as part of the unsealed Technical Proposal.
 The Stipend Agreement will not count against the specified page limit.